-Injecting anaesthetic in the standard inferior alveolar nerve block is a classical practice for dentists.
-But in numerous cases, the lack of clear anatomical landmarks make the injection uneasy.
+Injecting anesthetic in the standard inferior alveolar nerve block is a classical practice for dentists.
+But in numerous cases, the lack of clear anatomical landmarks makes the injection uneasy.

 Dentalgic consequently developed Safety Block®, a patented device which enables to: